arvinbenitez/simplerestapi/readme.md

 lt --port xxxx --subdoman whateverfanciesyou
 ```

 For ngrok

-Download the binary
+Download the binary from https://ngrok.com/

 On the command line

 ```
-ngrok http xxxx
+ngrok http {{portnumber}}
 ```
 where xxxx is the port you want to listen to.
 I find ngrok to have a more consistent behaviour